Masked booby: Taxonomy

+Evolution

 The masked booby is one of six species of booby in the genus Sula.
 A 2011 genetic study (depicted below) using both nuclear and mitochondrial DNA showed the masked and Nazca boobies (Sula granti) to be each other's closest relatives, their lineage diverging from a line that gave rise to the blue-footed (Sula nebouxii) and Peruvian boobies (Sula variegata).
 The masked and Nazca boobies were divergent enough to indicate that the latter, formerly regarded as a subspecies of the former, should be classified as a separate species.
 Molecular evidence suggests they most likely diverged between 0.8 and 1.1 million years ago.
 Complex water currents in the eastern Pacific may have established an environmental barrier leading to speciation.
 Subfossil bones 14,000 years old belonging to the species have been found in deposits on St. Helena Island.

-Intraspecific variation and subspecies

 There is a clinal change in size across the masked booby's range.
 Birds in the Atlantic are the smallest, with the size increasing westwards though the Pacific to the Indian Ocean, where the largest individuals are found.
 Genetic analysis using mtDNA control region sequences shows that populations in the Indian and Pacific Oceans greatly expanded around 180,000 years ago, and that these became separated from Atlantic populations around 115,000 years ago.
 Furthermore, within each ocean, there is evidence of reduced gene flow between populations that does not correspond with any physical barrier.

+Subspecies

 Four subspecies are recognized by the International Ornithologists' Union.